elesardelavega/dibujosOasis/wordpress/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 Josh Kohlbach (CEO of Rymera Web Co)

 == Changelog ==

+= 4.6.4 =
+- Bug Fix: Always use regular price for all coupon types is showing the sale price for specific condition
+- Bug Fix: Always use regular price for all coupon types is showing the sale price on the cart block
+- Bug Fix: Arrow entities are broken on in-app notification buttons
+- Bug Fix: Coupon Template: couldn't create the coupons when the field is non required for the products and product categories usage restrictions
+- Bug Fix: Fix links to Advanced Coupons website in some locations
+- Bug Fix: Integration - CheckoutWC - Store Credit Field Doesn't Show Up
+- Bug Fix: The title for in-app notifications is not being displayed in the coupon dashboard page
+- Bug Fix: scripts and styles loaded by Vite are not enqueued properly when using a CDN
+- Improvement: Add a Filter for is_current_page_using_cart_checkout_block function
+- Improvement: Add the upsell for "Products Attributes" and "Exclude Product Attributes"

 = 4.6.3.2 =
 - Bug Fix: Store Credit Should Only Applied to Orders not on the Subscription